cobusbernard/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     const githubSourceAction = new GitHubSourceAction({
       actionName: 'GithubSource',
       oauthToken: SecretValue.secretsManager('github-oauth-token'), // MAKE SURE TO SET UP BEFORE
-      owner: 'darko-mesaros', // THIS NEEDS TO BE CHANGED TO YOUR OWN USER ID
+      owner: 'build-on-aws', // THIS NEEDS TO BE CHANGED TO YOUR OWN USER ID
       repo: 'sample-python-web-app',
       branch: 'main',
       output: sourceOutput,